-01-01:45:02 Eardley-Pryor: Yes, to be there in that moment.
-The opportunity to then buy your home, to buy a home there to raise your children in a home in Berkeley just sounds remarkable and what an incredible thing to have come into-for you to have found.
+01-01:45:02 Eardley-Pryor: Yes, to be there in that moment and then the opportunity to buy your home in Berkeley and raise your children there just sounds remarkable and what an incredible thing to have come into-for you to have found.
+01-01:45:20 Merchant: Yes, when I moved to Berkeley I found the house on Rose Street and rented it.
+The person who rented it to me, Robert Hartcop, lived a block away and owned two or three houses.
+A year later, in 1968, he decided he wanted to sell it.

-01-01:45:20

-Merchant: Yes, so I found the house on Rose Street, and I rented it, which was also

-excellent because the person who rented to me, Robert Hartcop, who lived a block away, owned two or three houses and so a year later, in 1968, he decided he wanted to sell them.
 And so I made him an offer of \$23,250.

-01-01:45:53

-Eardley-Pryor: That blows my mind.
+01-01:45:53 Eardley-Pryor: That blows my mind.

-01-01:45:55 Merchant: We negotiated a little bit, but I ended up being able to buy it because I had had the money from my grandmother and aunt, and I also had a job at the University of San Francisco that was lined up and so I had everything in place.
-And even though it was unusual for women to buy things and for them to give mortgages, they did grant me a mortgage.
+01-01:45:55 Merchant: We negotiated a little bit, but I ended up being able to buy it because I had the money from my grandmother and aunt, and I also had a job at the University of San Francisco lined up and so I had everything in place.
+And even though it was unusual for women to buy things and for them to receive mortgages, they did grant me a mortgage.

 01-01:46:34 Eardley-Pryor: Wow, that's how you purchased your home on Rose Street, which you still own today.
-And from what you've told me, your son John will be moving into it, which is so cool.
+And from what you've told me, your son John has moved into it, which is so cool.